stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## Choosing a Text Editor ##

-macOS includes command-line versions of both [Emacs](http://www.gnu.org/software/emacs/) and [vim](http://www.vim.org/), as well as TextEdit, a desktop text editor.
+Current versions of macOS include command-line versions of both [Emacs](http://www.gnu.org/software/emacs/) and [vim](http://www.vim.org/), as well as TextEdit, a desktop text editor.
 TextEdit is designed for light-weight word processing, and has no support for programming.
-Unless you already have a preferred editor, install [Atom](http://www.atom.io),  which is a powerful graphical text editor.
+Unless you already have a preferred editor, I suggest that you install [Atom](http://www.atom.io),  which is a powerful graphical text editor.

 Whichever text editor you choose, remember to set the EDITOR environment